kj-13/Machine-Learning-2025/README.md

 Since KMeans is more focused on lower variance within clusters, the results of this is based more on behavioural types of the users .

+Cluster O - low activity and low variance users : these users generally rate infrequently and gives similar ratings

+Cluster 1 - High activity and consistent raters : users here watch and rate a lot but in a more uniform way

+Cluster 2 - Critics with low avrage but high variance : they tend to give a very selective evaluvation .

+Cluster 3 - High average raters : these users rate movies highly in average and generally has moderate to low variability

+Cluster 4 - Extreme active users : thses users have a very high total rating ,large number of unique movies and a long activity log

+Next we perform Hiracheal Clustering, as Hiracheal clustering uses the distance between groups unlike KMeans , the clusters differ a bit

+CLuster A - Very low engagement users: these users rate less, has low diviersity and has low activity

+CLuster B - Moderate Users with stable habits: users display rrgular ratings but not in extremes

+Cluster C - High activity anf highly diverse users : people rate many movies here and also have a high variety in their choices , they also are active for longer time periods

+Cluster D - High variable behaved users: Users with larger starnderd deviation in their rating falls here , they are considerd to be inconsistent

+Cluster E - Positive biased users:Consistent high average users with normal activity patterns are classifed here.

+a scatter plot is uded to plot this data for better visualization

 ## Comparison of Models